Para leer esta hoja informativa en español, haga clic aquí.

 Often, those with kidney disease – especially early kidney disease – do not notice any symptoms.
-This is why it is important to see your health care provider regularly for lab tests that pick up changes to your kidney function.
-Symptoms of kidney disease can include: too much or too little urine; urine that is foamy, pink, red, or brown; swollen hands or feet; muscle aches or cramps; fatigue and trouble concentrating.
+This is why it is important to see your health care provider regularly for lab tests that can find changes in your kidney function.
+Symptoms of kidney disease can include too much or too little urine; urine that is foamy, pink, red, or brown; swollen hands, legs, or feet; muscle aches or cramps; fatigue and trouble concentrating.

 Some HIV drugs can cause liver problems.
 It is believed that women and people over the age of 50 are at higher risk of developing liver problems.
-Obesity, heavy alcohol use, and other liver problems (such as hepatitis B and hepatitis C) can also increase this risk.
+Obesity (being very overweight), heavy alcohol use, and other liver problems (such as hepatitis B and hepatitis C) can also increase this risk.

-For more information on this topic, see The Well Project's article, Lipodystrophy and Body Changes.
+For more information on this topic, see our fact sheet on Lipodystrophy and Body Changes.

-There are causes of PN other than HIV drugs.
-It is important to talk with your provider if you have symptoms of PN.
-For more information on this topic, see The Well Project's article, Peripheral Neuropathy.
+There are many causes of PN other than HIV drugs, including diabetes, chemotherapy treatments for cancer, not getting enough of certain vitamins, and HIV itself.
+Talk with your provider if you have symptoms of PN.
+For more information on this topic, see our fact sheet on Peripheral Neuropathy.

-For more information on this topic, see The Well Project's article, Lactic Acidosis.
+For more information on this topic, see our fact sheet on Lactic Acidosis.

 In addition to the side effects listed above, you can find more information on other possible side effects in the Health and Medical Issues section our website.

 If you are pregnant or thinking about getting pregnant, speak to your health care provider about all of your medications to be sure there are no specific warnings for pregnant women.
-The good news is there are several HIV drugs that are safe to take during pregnancy.
-If taken as directed, these HIV drugs can make the chances that you will pass HIV on to your baby very low (less than one in 100).
+The good news is that several HIV drugs are safe to take during pregnancy.
+If taken exactly the way they were prescribed, these HIV drugs can make the chances that you will pass HIV on to your baby very low (less than one in 100).